-Qua alifying criteria Response Sta ite transport planning 1 Is the land on which you propose development impacted by DTMR planning for future railway land?
+Qu alifying criteria Response

+Sta te transport planning

+1 Is the land on which you propose development impacted by DTMR planning for future railway land ?
 No Demonstrated with a copy of the DA mapping system print report which confirms that the subject site is not impacted by DTMR planning.
 Yes Application cannot qualify for the fast track assessment pathway and must follow the standard SARA assessment.

-Sta ite transport protection 2 Will the proposed development require the need for works within 25 metres of a railway or future railway land ?
-Editor's note: Works includes building work and operational work as defined under the Act.
+Sta te transport protection

+3 Will the proposed development require the need for works within 25 metres of a railway or future railway land?
+Editor's note: Works includes building work and operational work as defined under the Act. (a) Does your subject site include an overland flow path?
+Editor's note: An overland flow path is open space floodway channels, road reserves, pavement expanses and other flow paths that convey flows typically in excess of the capacity of the minor drainage system (Road Drainage Manual - July 2015).
 No or N/A Application should contain a site/layout plan which demonstrates that works are not proposed within 25 metres of the corridor.
 Yes Application cannot qualify for the fast track assessment pathway and must follow the standard SARA assessment.
-3 (a) Does your subject site include an overland flow path?
-Editor's note: An overland flow path is open space floodway channels, road reserves, pavement expanses and other flow paths that convey flows typically in excess of the capacity of the minor drainage system (Road Drainage Manual - March 2010).
 No Proceed to question 3(b).
-Yes Application cannot qualify for the fast track assessment pathway and must follow the AND standard SARA assessment. (b) Is the point at which stormwater leaves your site within 50 metres of a flood hazard/prone area as indicated in the relevant local government planning scheme that adjoins a railway or future railway land ?
+Yes Application cannot qualify for the fast track assessment pathway and must follow the

+AND standard SARA assessment.

+(b) Is the point at which stormwater leaves your site within 50 metres of a flood hazard/prone area as indicated in the relevant local government planning scheme that adjoins a railway or future railway land?
 Editor's note: Flood hazard/prone area terminology may vary between local No Proceed to question 3(c).
 Applicant should supply a copy of the relevant planning scheme map which demonstrates that a point of discharge is located 50 metres or more from the flood hazard/prone area.

-Qua alifying criteria Response government planning schemes.
+Qua llifying criteria Response government planning schemes.
 AND Yes Application cannot qualify for the fast track assessment pathway and must follow the standard SARA assessment. (c) Will your proposal change the existing topography (lay of the land) of the subject site resulting in stormwater flowing towards a railway or future railway land ?
 No Applicant to supply site/layout plan with contour lines which demonstrates that the subject site pre and post development slopes away from any railway or future railway land.
 Yes Application cannot qualify for the fast track assessment pathway and must follow the standard SARA assessment.
-Sta te transport network functionality 4 Does your proposal include a vehicular access onto a local road or state-controlled road within 100 metres of a railway crossing?
-Applications must include a site/layout plan demonstrating that access via a local road or state-controlled road is not located within 100 metres of a railway crossing.
+Sta te transport network functionality 4 Does your proposal include a vehicular access onto a local road or state-controlled road within 100 metres of a railway crossing ?
+No Applications must include a site/layout plan demonstrating that access via a local road or state-controlled road is not located within 100 metres of a railway crossing.
 Yes Application cannot qualify for the fast track assessment pathway and must follow the standard SARA assessment.
 5 Does your proposal include access (existing or proposed) to or across an existing railway or future railway land ?
 Yes Application cannot qualify for the fast track assessment pathway and must follow the standard SARA assessment.